 The University of West Alabama

 ATHLETIC TRAINING STUDENT CAMP

-Our football team reports for pre-participation physical examinations approximately one week later.
+Our football team reports for pre-participation physical examinations on the afternoon of August 8th.
 Practice will begin with the conditioning test after equipment has been issued and then progress into two-a-day practices.
-Our athletic training camp and educational sessions will continue until classes begin on August 18.
+Our athletic training camp and educational sessions will continue until classes begin on August 17.
 We will conduct these sessions during the times that the football team is not practicing.
 This is an optimal time for our first year athletic training students to gain valuable insight into the athletic training profession and greatly develop their skills due to the high numbers of players, practices, and associated injuries.

+The University of West Alabama